Start Smart: Guidelines for Introducing Letter Recognition

 Moreover, exploring the letters in their name creates natural opportunities for children to apply and showcase their learning.
 For example, they can make connections when they see a letter that is in their name and tell someone their name has that letter too, they might identify their name on a piece of mail or on a card, or even write their name on a card for someone else.

-By starting with their name, children can learn letters in a meaningful and engaging way that lays a foundation for further learning.
+By starting with their name, children can learn letters meaningfully and engagingly, laying a foundation for further learning.
 As children become more confident in identifying letters, they can move on to more advanced letter recognition activities and develop essential reading and writing skills.

 By building off a child’s natural motivation to learn and by using engaging activities that involve multisensory experiences, educators and parents can help children develop a strong foundation for lifelong learning.